Kanye West Visits White House for Meeting With President Donald Trump

 Kanye West visited the White House on Thursday for a lunch meeting with President Donald Trump.

 The rapper pulled up to the White House in a black SUV around 12:09 p.m.
-The meeting began around 12:30 p.m. and was held in the private dining room of the Oval Office.
+The meeting was scheduled to begin around 12:30 p.m. and was held in the private dining room of the Oval Office.
 Trump's son-in-law and advisor, Jared Kushner, and daughter and advisor Ivanka Trump joined them.
 West also invited Hall of Fame running back Jim Brown as his guest.

+Before sitting down to eat, the group sat in front of the Resolute Desk and talked about North Korea.
+Trump said former president Barack Obama considered it one of the biggest problems.

+"One day.
+One," West said.
+"You solved one his biggest problems.
+We solved one of the biggest problems."

 Before the meeting, White House press secretary Sarah Huckabee Sanders said the "topics of discussions will include manufacturing resurgence in America, prison reform, how to prevent gang violence, and what can be done to reduce violence in Chicago," which is West's hometown.
 In addition, deputy press secretary Hogan Gidley said the conversation will be centered on Trump's work to benefit all Americans, including urban revitalization, the creation of Opportunity Zones, new workforce training programs, employment, the creation of manufacturing jobs, potential future clemencies, massive violent crime surge in Chicago and ideas from meetings with African-American pastors.